simonbolivar85205764/Server-RAT/README.md

 ## License

-Educational/research purposes.
-Use responsibly and only on systems you own or have explicit authorization to access.
+GNU General Public License v3.0 / Use responsibly and only on systems you own or have explicit authorization to access.